lixu4n/HSV-Color-Space-and-Image-Processing-OpenCV/README.md

 ## Introduction to OpenCV

-This simple introduction to image processsing using OpenCV is focusing on the HSV color space.
+This simple introduction to image processsing using OpenCV focusing on the HSV color space.
 By creating a Python program that opens an image in RBG format then performs a conversion to the HSV color space.
 It will also set the V channel of all pixel to 255 (maximum brightness).
 It displays the results back in RBG.
 The V chanel is the value (V) in HSV.
 It represents the brightness or lightness of the color!
 This fun program explores the basics of using the OpenCV Library.

 <img src="https://opencv.org/wp-content/uploads/2019/02/opencv-logo-1.png" alt="OpenCV Logo" width="100"/>